 All 3 of these residential areas are in demand consistently for not only their unique houses, but also the quality schools and many conveniences.
 Shopping is nearby, with Pearlridge just up the road.
 Commuting is easy due to the highway's presence nearby.
 For the many who work at Pearl Harbor or Hickam, both are mere minutes away.
 Combined, this makes for a great place to call your home.
 Now you just need to figure out which of the three fits you best.

-5 of the houses have ocean views, 2 have Diamond Head views and 12 have mountain views.
+4 of the houses have ocean views, 1 has Diamond Head views and 9 have mountain views.